siglens/siglens-docs/docs/instrument-traces/go-app.md

 ## Auto-instrument sample Golang app for traces

-In this tutorial, we will go through the steps to auto-instrument a Go app to send traces to Siglens.
+In this tutorial, we will go through the steps to auto-instrument a Go app to send traces to SigLens.

 ## Quickstart
-Start siglens:
+Start SigLens:
 ```bash
 curl -L https://siglens.com/install.sh | sh
 ```